boboloo/tetris-modified/README.md

 This is a modified version of the classic Tetris game based on the guide from https://noobtuts.com/unity/2d-tetris-game/

 In this version, specific additions to be created include:
-- The ability to press space to quick drop pieces # completed #
+- The ability to press space to quick drop pieces - COMPLETED
 - Correction in the rotation of pieces (In tetris, pieces typically rotate around a center, but with the I, S, and Z piece these rotations have a center that is not properly indicated in the tutorial)
 - Shift holding pieces (not traditional to the game)